SenorPez/project-cars-replay-enhancer/README.md

 * `make_timer`: Creates a laptime and lap counter.
 * `make_title`: Creates a title screen.

-Each callable function in the modules can take no arguments; a "t" value, indicating the current video time, is automatically passed by MoviePy.
+Each callable function in the modules can take no arguments; a `t` value, indicating the current video time, is automatically passed by MoviePy.
 The above modules all include a "base" function (which returns the graphic) and a "mask" version of the function (which returns the alpha values for the graphic).

-For information on compositing the video and the module output, see the MoviePy documentation, and the compositing sections in replay.py
+For information on compositing the video and the module output, see the MoviePy documentation, and the compositing sections in `replay.py`

 ##Enhancing the Enhancer?
 You're more than welcome to do so!
 Write new modules, speed up new modules, feel free.
 If you have any issues or questions please communicate them here!